ecadlabs/tezos-grafana-datasource/README.md

 ## Getting started

-__Prerequiste: a functioning docker installation, and a Tezos RPC node__
+__Prerequiste: a functioning docker installation, the jq command line tool, and a Tezos RPC node__

 The fastest way to install and run the plugin is to use the official Grafana docker image as follows: